 Foundations of Data Science (Data 8)

-To access the in-class demos and labs, visit http://try.datahub.berkeley.edu/.
-You can log in with your own institutional email and any password.
-This is purely a demo instance - there is no persistent storage, and your session will end after an hour of inactivity.
+- Run the class's homeworks, labs, and projects using mybinder.
+This is purely a temporary Jupyter instance - there is no persistent storage, and your session will end after 10 minutes of inactivity.

 For more information about the Connector Courses in many fields that “connect” to Data 8, please visit our list of all connectors that have been offered.
 Connectors are taught by instructors from many different domains with varying degrees of data science experience.
 Individual instructors may be willing to answer questions about their courses if you contact them individually.